 He seeks to give his love to those who freely accept it and open their hearts to him.
 He refuses to violate the wishes of those whom he has created in his image and likeness, who possess intellect and free will.
-He directly controls the wind and the waves through a word of simple command, for wind and waves are inanimate forces.
-But with regards to human beings, he makes himself available and waits for an invitation.
+True, he directly controls the wind and the waves through a word of simple command.
+That’s because wind and waves are inanimate forces.
+But with regards to human beings, Jesus makes himself available and waits for an invitation.

 That means blessing, healing, salvation and miracles.
 But it also means yielding to his will, his plan, his timetable.
 And of course, that is the part we don’t like.
 What will others think of me?
 Will I still be able to spend Saturday nights the way I’ve always spent them?
 I work hard for a living and deserve to be able to blow off some steam!
-Will I still be able to hang out with Joe, to live with Mary?
+Will I still be able to hang out with Tom, to live with Ashley?

 Sometimes we are not really happy with the way things are, but at least they are familiar.
 We know what to expect.
 We are in control, or at least we think we are.
 Faith means handing over control, and that scares us.
 We are free to say no, and quite frankly we often do.
 Sometimes we say no in small ways–we only let God take us so far.
 Sometimes it’s a very firm “no”, that shuts God completely out of our lives.

 For the same reason that God sent Ezekiel to the Israelites and told him in advance that they’d resist.
 The Lord wanted to take away all excuses.
 God loved his people enough to offer them every opportunity for the healing and deliverance that they prayed for.
 He called their bluff, so to speak.
 Jerusalem pleaded for deliverance from the Babylonians and the people of Nazareth probably prayed for healing for Uncle Jacob or food for the town orphans.
 But in both cases when God showed up, ready to pour out his gifts, they didn’t like the packaging and rejected the terms.